adamtorres/importing-tutorial/readme.md

 This print is not inside of a function.
 ```

 Everything inside the file was executed when it was imported.
 That doesn't mean the `print` function within the `hello` function was called as its output is not seen.
 Instead, the `def hello(...` block was executed which _defines_ the `hello` function but does not _call_ it.
-That means that you can now call `hello`.
+Importing it means that you can now call `hello`.

 ```
 >>> first.hello('the arg')
 Hello.
 You passed in the arg.
 ```

-Because of how it was imported, you needed to specify the namespace.
+Because of how it was imported, you needed to specify the namespace when calling the function.
 You can change the import line a bit to avoid that.

 ```
 >>> from first import hello